Climate of New York City

-The city can be prone to extremes.
-Snowfall is an infrequent occurrence in the city, on average occurring on only 12 days per year, though it can be heavy when it occurs.
+The averages 42 to 49 inches of precipitation annually, with snowfall averaging 29.8 in per year but is highly variable between winter seasons.
 The city can also be prone to strong winds, being a coastal location it is exposed to the Atlantic.
-This can be especially pronounced during the autumn and winter months, with a gust of 78 mph being reported on December 2, 1974.
+Hurricane Hazel in 1954 produced a wind gust of 83 mph, while a gust of 78 mph being reported on December 2, 1974.
 Governors Island, Manhattan, in New York Harbor, is planned to host a US$1 billion research and education center poised to make New York City the global leader in addressing the climate crisis.

 Classifications

 New York City falls under different climate types depending on the climate classification system used.
-However, the Köppen climate classification system is the most widely used climate classification scheme.
+However, the Köppen climate classification system is the most widely used climate classification scheme, in which New York City falls under the humid subtropical zone.

 In the Holdridge life zones system, having a mean annual biotemperature above 12 °C and mean annual precipitation above 1000 mm, New York City features a warm temperate moist forest climate.
+By the Trewartha classification, the city is defined as having a Temperate climate (Dc).
+Annually, the city averages 234 days with at least some sunshine.
 The USDA plant hardiness zones are 7a and 7b.
 Most of the city is found in 7b, with forested areas and parks being in 7a, as shown in Staten Island and suburban areas.
-The city also has some small densely populated areas in 8a, like around Laguardia airport.
+The city also has some small densely populated areas in 8a, like around LaGuardia airport.

 Temperature

-The city's regime of temperature features large seasonal swings, with 4 distinct seasons.
+The city's annual temperature profile consists of a warm to hot season from May through October, and a cool to cold period from November through April.
 However, due to its proximity to the Atlantic Ocean, these swings are less significant than areas further inland.
 The Atlantic serves as a moderator of the temperature meaning the city is milder than areas inland during the winter and cooler during the summer.
-Although, being on the east coast, this effect is less pronounced.
 All extremes are for the Central Park station.

 Averages

 In an average year, the temperature will usually be between 8 F and 97 F with temperatures greatly exceeding these values being uncommon.
-Temperatures above 100 F and below 0 F are very rare, with the last occurrences being July 18, 2012 and February 14, 2016, respectively.
+Temperatures above 100 F and below 0 F are very rare, with the last occurrences being June 24, 2025 and February 14, 2016, respectively.